About the Disclosure and Barring Service

 All club Welfare Officers have previously been sent communication on the online service including login details.
 However if you are unable to login to the online service or have not received your activation details please contact Sam Massey on 01509 640 738.

-Further information regarding these changes can be found on the Disclosure and Barring Service website at www.gov.uk/dbs.
+Further information can be found on the Disclosure and Barring Service website at www.gov.uk/dbs.

 Click here for information on how to carry out Disclosure and Barring Services checks at your club using TMG CRB’s online processing system.